basho-labs/little_riak_book/en/03-developers.md

 --Ql3O0enxVdaMF3YlXFOdmO5bvrs--
 ```

-Woah!
+Whoa!
 What's all that?

 Since there was a conflict between what Mark and Andy both set the fridge value to be, Riak kept both values.

 <h4>V-Tag</h4>

 Since we're using the HTTP client, Riak returned a `300 Multiple Choices` code with a `multipart/mixed` mime type.
-It's up to you to seperate the results, however, you can request a specific value by it's Etag, also called a Vtag.
+It's up to you to separate the results, however, you can request a specific value by it's Etag, also called a Vtag.

 Issuing a plain get on the `/cart/fridge-97207` key will also return the vtags of all siblings.